Live score

 5. Reviewing Guidelines: Regular review of institutional and journal-specific citation guidelines ensures compliance with the latest standards and expectations.

-Read Now : Streamlining Academic Citation Workflows
+Read Now : Enhancing Foundational Academic Skills

 6. Emphasizing Ethics in Education: Highlighting the ethical implications of citation practices within education promotes a deeper appreciation for academic integrity.